Germany–Peru relations: Relations since 1990

-Economic exchange
+Economic relations

 Both countries have established close economic ties, and a Free Trade Agreement between Peru and the European Union has been in place since 2011 and in force since 2013.
 The bilateral trade volume between Germany and Peru was $2.2 billion in 2021.
 Germany mainly exports chemicals and pharmaceutical products and industrial goods such as automobiles, auto parts, and machinery to Peru.
 In return, Germany imports mainly raw materials (copper, gold, and zinc) and foodstuffs (coffee, cocoa, and bananas) from Peru.
 Among the most important German foreign direct investments in Peru is the Lima Airport, in which Fraport AG owns shares.

 Germany provides economic aid and technical assistance in Peru.
 The joint partnership focuses on the environment, good governance, and sustainable urban development to help the country move closer to OECD standards.